Korean Studies Center

 NU Korean Studies Center brings together professors from different departments at Nazarbayev University to conduct research related to Korea.

-Dr. Hoyoun Koh (PSIR) joined the faculty of Nazarbayev University in 2016 after completing his Ph.D. in Government & Politics at the University of Maryland, College Park.
-He is currently leading the Korean Studies Center at Nazarbayev University.
-He specializes in conflict behavior, experimental research, and East Asia.
-He teaches international relations, experimental political science, memory politics in East Asia, and quantitative methods.
+Dr. Hoyoun Koh (PSIR) joined the faculty of Nazarbayev University in Fall 2016 after completing his doctoral degree at the University of Maryland, College Park.
+He specializes in conflict studies, experimental research, and East Asia.
+His research interest includes experimental design, voting behavior, gender, technology and politics, and Korean diaspora in post-Soviet countries.
 He is currently living in Astana with his lovely family.

 Dr. Chunho Park (PSIR) joined NU in 2018 after earning his Ph.D. in Political Science at Michigan State University.
 Prior to NU, he was Assistant Professor (fixed-term) in the Department of Political Science at MSU for a year.
 His research and teaching interests focus on comparative political economy, comparative political institutions, electoral politics, and quantitative methods.
 He is leading the research on political participation within the Center.